8 weeks - Adults

 3 years - Adults

 This level depends on the swimmer's current skills evaluation and comfort level with the water.
 Beginners will become comfortable in the water and begin to focus on the basic fundamentals of swimming while learning proper techniques for breathing, arm and leg motions for freestyle and backstroke, floating, and diving.
 Once a swimmer has the basics down we will be able to move on to different strokes and skills whether for fun, preparing for a swim team, or triathlons.
-Did you know that your child can compete on most swim teams at just THREE years old?
+Did you know that your child can compete on most swim teams by 4 years old?